elekmolnar/supermemory/README.md

 - Restart: an option to reset the game and randomly reorder the cards on the table
 - Set deck size (6 - 20)
 - Display the count of the tries
 - Show us your extraordinary animation skills
 - Show the all-time favourite score

+To start it locally run
+ - gulp serve

+build for production
+ - gulp build